Download the 2022 Hawkinson Scholarship Application by clicking one of the links below:

-- Applicant must be a resident of (or currently attending school in) Iowa, Minnesota, North Dakota, South Dakota or Wisconsin.
+- Applicant must be a resident of (or currently attending school in) Minnesota.

-- Scholarship finalists must be available for a personal interview in Minneapolis.
+- Scholarship finalists must be available for an electronic (Zoom, Facebook).

-- Scholarship awards will be announced by July 1.
+- Scholarship awards will be announced on or before June 30.

 - Scholarships are awarded without regard to religious affiliation.

-- All decisions by the Hawkinson Foundation Selection Committee are final.
+- All decisions by the Hawkinson Scholarship Selection Committee are final.

-- Completed a specific peace and justice project;
+- Completed a specific peace or social justice project.

-- Were courageous in pursuing their convictions about peace and justice;
+- Demonstrated courage in carrying out your convictions about peace and social justice.

-- Served as a role model for others in moving a religious community or society into new realms of thought and practice regarding peace and justice.
+- Served as a role model for others to move society into new realms of thought and practice regarding peace and social justice.

 - How this award would affect your future work for peace and justice, and